 How does it work?

 - Let your energy provider know you have made an appointment for EAPA assessment

-- Take your electricity or natural gas bill to the appointment and the agency will assess whether you are eligible for EAPA vouchers and, if so, how many.
+- The agency will assess whether you are eligible for EAPA vouchers and, if so, how many

 - If you apply through an agency they may also help you arrange a payment plan with your provider for the remainder of the bill, or provide other assistance such as financial counselling

-- If not organised beforehand, call your energy provider to make an arrangement for the remainder of your bill
+- If not organised already, call your energy provider to make an arrangement for the remainder of your bill

 - If you are unable to make arrangements to pay the remainder, you can contact us for help.